cepdnaclk/eYY-4yp-project-template/docs/README.md

 ---

+DELETE THIS SAMPLE before publishing to GitHub Pages !!!
 This is a sample image, to show how to add images to your page.
 To learn more options, please refer [this](https://projects.ce.pdn.ac.lk/docs/faq/how-to-add-an-image/)
 ![Sample Image](./images/sample.png)

 ## Abstract